PaulLaliberte/Project_CSCI3308/README.md

 3. To view page:
    1. Launch the server with the following command in the web/php/ directory: $ php -S localhost:8080
    2. Copy http://localhost:8080 and paste into browser.
-   3. To use a demo user:
+   3. If you would like to login as a demo user: Username: WTC Password: password
-      *username: WTC
-      *password: password